Both channels got harder at the same time.

 "The critical mistake: posting just to 'stay active.'
 The 2026 algorithm aggressively penalizes low-quality content."
 (Dataslayer, LinkedIn Algorithm February 2026)

-Where this nets out.
+Where this lands.

-They're not competing strategies.
+These aren't competing strategies.
 They're two halves of the same system.

 Book a discovery call